gnolang/genesis/CONSTITUTION.md

 By default, unless specified otherwise in its Governing Documents, the following rules shall apply for Council membership election:

-- The Council may elect one or more new members, and/or remove one or more members, by Super Majority vote. (self mutating).
+- The Council may elect one or more new members, and/or remove one or more members, by Super Majority vote. (self-mutating).
 - The DAO’s Ancestors may modify the Council membership with a Super Majority vote.

 Each DAO shall have an associated crypto address which can hold any number of tokens.